Cannondale Jekyll AL 29 4 Review

 Cannondale has come out with another supreme enduro bicycle for this season, with some great improvements.
-The Cannondale Jekyll 4, as its name suggests, can shift its personality 180 degrees.
-This is the result of the Gemini Fox rear shock with adjustable travel, that we will talk more about in just a bit.
+The Cannondale Jekyll AL 29 4, as its name suggests, can shift its personality by 180 degrees.

 - Pedals: Sold separately

 - Weight: 33 lbs.
 3.2 oz.

 The truth is, you get a lot of bike for the money that you invest in buying Jekyll 4.
 The rear suspension system makes this bike comfortable and responsive in all conditions and makes it a really capable enduro bike.
 However, it is not the only high point that it has.

 Compared to the other three Jekyll models that feature carbon frames, Jekyll 4 is different from an all-aluminum frame.
 This makes this model a bit heavier than its brethren, but it is still quite nimble due to its geometry, which is on par with the more successful enduro bikes.
 On top of that, the frame can fit a 500ml side-entry cage water bottle and the Asymmetric Integration rear triangle offset means you can fit it with wider tires.

 Cannondale Jekyll 29 4 can transform its personality from Dr. Jekyll to Mr. Hyde for a customized unique experience.